kiwiquitting/kiwiquitting/README.md

   Nowadays I just spend the day away with playing one game consistently - [Genshin Impact](https://genshin.hoyoverse.com/en/).

-  In the rare event that I play *other* than those two would probably be [Valorant](https://playvalorant.com/en-us/).
+  In the rare event that I play *other* than that would probably be [Valorant](https://playvalorant.com/en-us/).
 I guess this kinda proves I still own a Windows laptop, eh?

 #### *"Call me by name - this name I can't remember, I can't connect to"*